 One of the most devastating events that can result from an accident is spinal cord damage.
-The injury attorneys at Lebowitz & Mzhen, LLC have helped Baltimore residents for over 20 years in seeking the compensation that they deserve.
+The injury attorneys at Lebowitz & Mzhen Personal Injury Lawyers have helped Baltimore residents for over 20 years in seeking the compensation that they deserve.
 We work closely with a team of medical experts to investigate your harm and the extent of your costs and losses.
 Through zealous advocacy, we help you along every step of the way and are prepared to take your case to trial if necessary.Hold a Negligent Party Responsible For a Spinal Cord Injury

 The Centers for Disease Control and Prevention has reported that there are between 12,000 and 20,000 new spinal cord injury victims nationwide each year.
 More often than not, these devastating blows are the result of an accident, particularly car and motorcycle crashes.
 In any personal injury case, including cases involving spinal cord damage, the victim must establish that the defendant acted negligently.

 To establish negligence, the injured individual usually must first show that the defendant needed to uphold a duty of reasonable care.
 This requires each of us to act with the same ordinary care and skill that a reasonably prudent person would use in a similar situation.
 The victim must also prove that the defendant failed to meet this standard, resulting in a breach.
 Third, the injured person must establish that he or she suffered a spinal cord injury as a direct result of the defendant’s breach.
 In other words, the victim must show that he or she would not have been involved in the accident but for the defendant’s failure to exercise due care.